Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 What is a Notice of Enforcement?

-It’s a written notice that starts the Compliance stage and sets a deadline to respond or pay.
+It starts the Compliance stage and sets a deadline to respond or pay.
 If you set a realistic arrangement before a visit, you may avoid Enforcement fees.

 What is a Controlled Goods Agreement (CGA)?